alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **Part 1**, we used `List<T>` to contrast `Map` (LINQ `Select`) vs `Bind` (LINQ `SelectMany`/`FlatMap`), and built `Maybe<T>` to chain optional steps.

 The `Result` monad sequences computations that could fail.
-Each step either produces a successful value or short-circuits with an error, until you handle it.
+Each step either produces a successful value or short-circuits with an `Error`, until you handle it.
 Use it when you want failures (and their reasons) to be explicit in the type.

-It’s like Maybe<T>/Option<T> for composition, except Maybe models absence while Result models failure with an error value.
+It’s like `Maybe<T>`/`Option<T>` for composition, except `Maybe` models absence while `Result` models failure with an error value.

 That turns error handling from implicit control flow into an explicit return value, making pipelines linear and removing the need for scattered throws[^checked-exceptions] and defensive checks.